platformsh/platformsh-docs/src/administration/integrations/notifications.md

 > **Note**
 >
 > Remember that you must have `admin` access to a project in order to add or modify an integration.
-See [User administration](/administration/users.md) for more details.
+See [User administration roles](/administration/users.md) for more details.

 ## Available notifications

 ### Low-disk warning

-If any notifications are configured, Platform.sh will monitor disk space usage on all applications and services in your cluster.
+Platform.sh monitors disk space usage on all applications and services in your cluster.

+[Project Admins](/administration/users.md) receive low-disk email notifications by default.

 * If and when available disk space drops below 20%, a warning notification is generated.
 * If and when available disk space drops below 10%, a critical notification is generated.